Today we will learn one of the many parts of the performance testing process – recovery testing.

 During the testing process, all these failures are simulated in the testing environment to create real-time scenarios and how the system would react in such situations.

 Another motive is to keep the data intact.
 Any kind of failure should not affect the data of the application.
-To avoid such situations recovery testing is performed in the end during system testing.
+To avoid such situations recovery testing is performed at the end of system testing.

-Let us, deep diver, into the topic and understand the complete working of this process.
+Let us, deep dive, into the topic and understand the complete working of this process.